How to establish the health financing context

 WHAT is it?

-The accompanying training slides (download available on the side) can help you to understand what UHC is, define key health financing concepts, and identify key indicators that will help you to establish the health financing context in your country.
+The accompanying training slides (download available below) can help you to understand what UHC is, define key health financing concepts, and identify key indicators that will help you to establish the health financing context in your country.
 At E4A-MamaYe, we establish the health financing context to get a quick snapshot of the health financing status in a country, in order to identify what opportunities and challenges there might be for improving funding for health.

 HOW do I do this?